Learn more about COVID-19 in Saskatchewan. Daily case numbers and information for businesses and workers.

 Find services and information for doing business in Saskatchewan.

 Find how the Government of Saskatchewan governs and serves the province.

-Information on Saskatchewan’s minimum wage and minimum call-out pay.
-The current minimum wage is $10.72/hour.
+Information on Saskatchewan’s minimum wage and minimum reporting for duty pay.
+The current minimum wage is $11.32/hour.

 Information on overtime including when overtime is to be paid, overtime banks, exemptions and specials rules for overtime.

 Employers cannot discriminate against their employees by paying them differently for performing similar work based solely on the employee’s sex, or on the basis of any of the prohibited grounds.

 This section describes employer payroll record keeping requirements.